nathanieljevans/GSNN/docs/introduction/index.rst

 ^^^^^^^^^^^^^^^^^^^
     By incorporating prior knowledge, GSNN can learn meaningful relationships from smaller datasets than would be required for traditional neural networks.

-Domain Knowledge constraints
+Domain Knowledge Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     GSNN ensures that your model respects known biological or physical constraints, preventing it from learning spurious correlations that violate domain knowledge.

 Flexible Architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-    GSNN supports various normalization strategies, activation functions, and can be combined with advanced techniques like uncertainty quantification, reinforcement learning, and Bayesian optimization.
+    GSNN supports various normalization strategies and activation functions, and can be combined with advanced techniques like uncertainty quantification, reinforcement learning, and Bayesian optimization.